 - 6 tablespoons cold unsalted butter cut into small cubes

-Whisk together the half and half, lemon juice and eggs in a large measuring pitcher.
+Whisk together the buttermilk and egg in a large measuring pitcher.
 Set aside until ready to use.

-Add flour, 2 tablespoons granulated sugar, baking powder, 3/4 teaspoon sea salt, and 1/2 teaspoon of cinnamon to the bowl of a stand mixer fitted with a paddle attachment.
+Add flour, 2 tablespoons granulated sugar, baking powder, ¾ teaspoon sea salt, and ½ teaspoon of cinnamon to the bowl of a stand mixer fitted with a paddle attachment.
 Mix on low speed until evenly combined.
 Add the butter to the stand mixer and continue to mix on medium until the cubes are broken up into pea-sized bits.
+Add the cinnamon chips, if using, and mix once more.
+If you don't have a stand-mixer, see the notes below.

 Reduce the mixer speed to low and slowly drizzle in the contents of the measuring pitcher.
-Alternatively, stir in the remaining wet ingredients.
-As soon as the dough begins to come together turn off the stand mixer, place the dough onto a floured work surface.
+As soon as the dough comes together, place the dough onto a floured work surface.

 With floured hands, pat or gently roll out the dough into a rectangle that measures about 11” long and 6” wide.
 Sprinkle the top with the cinnamon-sugar mixture, and pat to adhere to the surface of the dough.